-The expansion tank, figure 179, is mounted at the back of the enclosure and acts as a pressure source and buffer for the Verometer.
+The expansion tank, figure 179, is mounted on the back of the enclosure and acts as a pressure source and buffer for the Verometer.
 As the Verometer is filled or emptied, blanket gas flows into or out of the expansion tank as required.
 Because of the relatively large difference in the volumes of the Verometer and the expansion tank, the fluctuation in operating pressure within this system is minimal.

-Mounted on the expansion tank are: a relief valve, preset to 85 psi (5.86 Bar); a pressure gauge, a vent valve; and an expansion tank isolation valve.
+Mounted on the expansion tank are: a relief valve, a pressure gauge, a vent valve; and an expansion tank isolation valve.
 The connection on the bottom of the tank, valve V14, is used to connect the expansion tank to the bypass loop.